joelspadin/keyboard-latency-tester/README.md

 - [nRF5340 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF5340-DK) with [ZMK Uno](https://github.com/zmkfirmware/zmk-uno) shield
 - Keyboard connected via USB with 1000 Hz polling
 - Keyboard debounce set to 5 milliseconds

+Each keyboard was tested using the script's default settings.
+Additional information about each test setup can be found in README.md files in each keyboard folder.

 ### Interface